 Vanished glories of Radford House

-News article from December 3rd 1954 (from 55 years ago!)The following is the text from an old news article from the Western Morning News December 3rd 1954…
+The following is the text from an old news article from the Western Morning News on December 3rd 1954…

-A tablet to mark the site of Radford House, one-time home of the great Devon family of Harris was unveiled at Plymstock yesterday afternoon.
+A tablet to mark the site of Radford House, the one-time home of the great Devon family of Harris was unveiled at Plymstock yesterday afternoon.

 The mansion appears to have been the home of the Radfords for many generations, but to have passed to the Harris family, of high repute, during the reign of Edward IV, (1461-83).
 One of the family, Sir Christopher Harris, at one time M.P. for Plymouth claims our attention.

-We are informed, on good authority, that he was a personal friend of Sir Francis Drake, Ralegh, Howard, Hawkins, and others, and that he stored at Radford some of the “gold and silver in blocks” which Drake had brought back from the South Seas. lt is well known that this Harris, as Vice-Admiral of Devon, held Ralegh a prisoner at Radford, on the return of the latter, in 1618, from his disastrous search for gold in Guiana.
+We are informed, on good authority, that he was a personal friend of Sir Francis Drake, Ralegh, Howard, Hawkins, and others, and that he stored at Radford some of the “gold and silver in blocks” that Drake had brought back from the South Seas.

 FAMOUS FIGURES